-Mexican bird of paradise is a small tree that stays green and flowers all year long.
-Here’s everything you need to know about planting and caring for this Sonoran Desert native.
+Mexican bird of paradise is a delightful, small and airy tree that stays green and flowers all year long.
+Here’s everything you need to know about planting and caring for this southwest desert native.

 Mexican bird of paradise (Erythrostemon mexicanus) is a small evergreen tree native to parts of Mexico and Texas.
 Its bright green leaves are fern-like.
-Its slightly fragrant flowers are lemon yellow and bloom much of the year.
+Its clusters of lemon yellow flowers bloom much of the year.

-This tree may look lacy and delicate, but it’s a tough desert plant that is exceptionally heat tolerant and thrives in full sun or reflected heat.
-It is cold hardy down to 15℉ but can experience some cosmetic damage to leaves at around 25℉.
+This tree may look lacy and delicate, but it’s a tough desert plant that is exceptionally heat tolerant and thrives in the hottest, sunniest spot in your garden — even in full on reflected heat.

 Mexican bird of paradise is a low-maintenance tree.
-It needs minimal irrigation, pruning, and fertilizer, and produces minimal litter.
+It needs minimal care and produces minimal litter.

 Unlike the red of paradise commonly found in southwest gardens, this species has no thorns.

-When in bloom, its flowers attract hummingbirds, butterflies, bees, and other nectar-seeking insects.
+When in bloom, its mildly fragrant flowers attract hummingbirds, butterflies, bees, and other nectar-seeking insects.
 Birds are attracted to the seeds.
-Javelina, deer, and rabbits generally leave it alone.
+However, javelinas, deer, and rabbits generally leave it alone.

 Why I Like This Plant